ACM-Research/object-detection-thermal-img/README.md

-# Object Detection Modelling with Thermal Imaging
+# Object Detection Modeling with Thermal Imaging

 Thermal imaging involves extracting visual data in instances where real-life imaging and night-life vision are limited.